LingDong-/t43/README.md

 ./voxels_to_gcode dragon-acc-sup.bin -o dragon-acc-sup.gcode --config profiles/ender3.ini --step 3 --sink 18
 ```

-Use `--help` option for each of the commands to see what each of the arguments do.
+Use `--help` option for each of the commands to see what each of the arguments does.

 The Makefile in `example/` folder lists a lot more examples, both for slicing meshes (automated .obj download) as well as voxels (procedurally generated).
 To build all examples (will take a while):